 - 1 tsp pure vanilla extract

-- To make the crust: Preheat the oven to 375°F. Lightly spritz the bottom of a 10-inch spring form pan with cooking spray.
+- To make the crust: Preheat the oven to 375°F. Lightly spritz the bottom of a 10-inch springform pan with cooking spray.
+Set aside.

-- Mix together all of the crust ingredients, and press firmly onto the bottom and about 3/4 inches up the sides of the pan.
+- Mix together crumbs, 1/2 cup nuts, butter, coconut and 1/4 cup sugar.
+Press firmly onto the bottom and about 3/4 inches up the sides of the pan.

-- Bake for 16-18 minutes until golden and set.
+- Bake crust for 16-18 minutes until golden and set.
 Cool completely.

-- For the filling: In the bowl of a stand mixer, whip together both packages of whipped topping mix with 1 cup of milk until stiff peaks form.
-This step will take around 4-6 minutes.
+- To make the filling: In the bowl of a stand mixer, whip together both packages of whipped topping mix with 1 cup milk until stiff peaks form.
+Around 4-6 minutes.

-- Add both boxes of pudding mix, 1 1/2 cups of whole milk, and 1 teaspoon of vanilla extract.
-Whip for an additional 3 minutes until the mixture is fully thickened and slightly golden in color.
+- To the whipped cream add both boxes of pudding mix, remaining 1 1/2 cups whole milk,and vanilla extract.
+Continue to whip for an additional 3 minutes or until the mixture is fully thickened and slightly golden in color.